opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 ## Monitor types

-The OpenSearch Dashboard Alerting plugin provides four basic monitor types, as well as a composite monitor that can utilize any or all monitor types:
+The OpenSearch Dashboard Alerting plugin provides four basic monitor types, as well as a composite monitor that can integrate the functionality of multiple monitors into a single workflow:
 * **per query** – This monitor runs a query and generates alert notifications based on criteria that matches.
 * **per bucket** – This monitor runs a query that evaluates trigger criteria based on aggregated values in the dataset.
 * **per cluster metrics** – This monitor runs API requests on the cluster to monitor its health.
 * **per document** – This monitor runs a query (or multiple queries combined by a tag) that returns individual documents that match the alert notification trigger condition.
-* **composite monitor** — The composite monitor allows you to chain the execution of multiple monitors of different types into a single flow, where the analysis and findings of one monitor becomes the input or source data of the next monitor in the chain.
-See [Composite monitors]({{site.url}}{{site.baseurl}}/notifications-plugin/index) for information on creating and using these types of monitors.
+* **composite monitor** — The composite monitor allows you to chain the execution of multiple monitors into a single flow, where the output of one monitor becomes the input or source data of the next monitor in the chain.
+See [Composite monitors]({{site.url}}{{site.baseurl}}/notifications-plugin/index) for information about creating and using these types of monitors.

 ## Key terms